Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Definitely use Himalayan sea salt if you have access to it.
 This fine salt is perfect for rubs because it gives it amazing flavor without the larger salt chunks.

-How to use Rib Dry Rub on Ribs
+How to Make Baby Back Rib Rub

-- On a large rimmed baking sheet, rub each rack of ribs all over with the rib dry rub and refrigerate overnight.
+- On a large-rimmed baking sheet, rub each rack of ribs all over with the rib dry rub and refrigerate overnight.

 - You can cook the ribs in the oven or on the grill.